 Vitamin C helps the body to absorb iron from foods so is particularly important in diets which do not contain red meat, which contains iron.
 Vitamin C also has a role in enhancing the immune system and promoting the healing of wounds.

-Collagen is the tissue framework that connects and holds cells together in all of the tissues of the body such as the muscles and heart and lungs.
+Collagen is the tissue framework that connects and holds cells together in all the tissues of the body such as the muscles and heart and lungs.
 Vitamin C helps to maintain the connective tissue in the body.

 Sources of vitamin C are fruit and vegetables especially citrus fruits like oranges and soft fruits like strawberries and blackberries and tropical fruit like passion fruit and kiwi fruit.
 Fruit juices also contain vitamin C. Many vegetables contain vitamin C such as green vegetables like peas, runner beans, cabbage and broccoli, salad vegetables such as lettuce also provide vitamin C.